verana-labs/verifiable-trust-spec/spec.md

 - Was the issuer authorized? (at issuance time for W3C VTCs; at reception time for AnonCreds VTCs)
 - Which Ecosystem governs this credential?
 - Is the issuer itself a Verifiable Service (if required)?
+- Is the organization behind this service bound to a valid, non-revoked vLEI Legal Entity credential chained to GLEIF? ([VT-VLEI])

 All trust decisions are derived from verifiable artifacts and cryptographic proofs, without relying on issuer-asserted claims or implicit trust.